Erdogan hails courageous ICC mandates against Israeli leaders - ExBulletin

 Erdogan hails courageous ICC mandates against Israeli leaders

-The ICC on Thursday issued arrest warrants against Israeli leaders for crimes against humanity and war crimes in the Gaza conflict.
+The ICC on Thursday issued arrest warrants for Israeli leaders and Hamas military leader Mohammed Deif for crimes against humanity and war crimes in the Gaza conflict.

 |